Apply for a Grant

 For further details, please click on SAMPLE below.

-Autumn call: please fill in the online application form “JLF Call for grants” from 18 June to 6 August 2018 end of business day.
+For the current spring call for proposals, please fill in the online application form on “JLF Call for grants” from January 7 to March 5, 2019 at midnight.

-Date of provisional Scientific Advisory Board decision: mid-November 2018
+Date of provisional Scientific Advisory Board decision: second fortnight of June 2019

 FOR ANY FURTHER INFORMATION, PLEASE CONTACT: